Welcome to Engineering Network Services

 In the Engineering computer labs and classrooms, there

-are over 60 engineering discipline-specific industry-standard software packages installed on each
+is a veritable plethora of engineering discipline-specific industry-standard software packages installed on each

 computer.
 To get more information about software or to see a list of the available software, click the link above.
 If you